tianocore/edk2-pytool-extensions/docs/contributor/developing.md

 ## Testing

+PIP modules used in this section such as `ruff` and `pydocstyle` are installed when you run `pip install -e .[dev]` as described below.

+> See [`pyproject.toml`](../../pyproject.toml) for the full list of development dependencies

-1. Run a Basic Syntax/Lint Check (using flake8) and resolve any issues
+1. Run a Basic Syntax/Lint Check (using ruff) and resolve any issues

+    * Run ruff

     ``` cmd
-    flake8 .
+    ruff check .
+    ruff format --check
     ```

-    INFO: Newer editors are very helpful in resolving source formatting errors (whitespace, indentation, etc).
-In VSCode open the py file and use ++alt+shift+f++ to auto format.
+    * Note: Newer editors are very helpful in resolving source formatting errors.
+For example, in VSCode, you can open the Python file and use `Alt+Shift+F` to auto format.
+See the [Ruff VSCode extension](https://marketplace.visualstudio.com/items?itemName=charliermarsh.ruff) for more information.

-2. Run a Basic Python docstring Check (using pydocstring) and resolve any issues

-    ``` cmd
-    pydocstyle edk2toolext
-    ```
+    * Note: `ruff` is a wrapper around tools like `pydocstyle`.
+See [`pyproject.toml`](../../pyproject.toml) for more details.

-3. Run the `BasicDevTests.py` script to check file encoding, file naming, etc
+2. Run the `BasicDevTests.py` script to check file encoding, file naming, etc

     ```cmd
     BasicDevTests.py
     ```

-4. Run Coverage with pytest test execution
+3. Run Coverage with pytest test execution

     ``` cmd
     coverage run -m pytest